devtron-labs/tutorials/content/docs/deployment-template.md

 ```

-Minimum time pod should be ready to check readiness of a pod
+Minimum number of seconds for which a newly created pod should be ready without any of its container crashing, for it to be considered available

 ## Server